khakhalin/notes/keywords/mdp.md

 Essentially, it is equivalent to adding a bunch of additional states $s_i a_k$ for every base state $s_i$, according to the number of actions that can be taken from state $s_i$.
 A transition from $s_i$ to $s_i a_k$ is not probabilistic, but algorithmic, while transitions from $s_i a_k$ to all available $s_j$ are probabilistic.
 The transition probabilities are parameters of the system and are not updated, but the decision-making process (aka **policy**) is updated.

 There are several ways to update policies.
 In the most common one, for each state we keep a prediction of how "good" it is, called its **value**.
-We start with equal values, and then at each step propagate these values with injecting rewards, so that $V_i = \sum_j P_{iπj}(γV_j + R_{iπj})$ where $P_{iπj}$ is the probability of transition from i to j given policy π (that is, assuming that we take the current best action a while at s_i), and $R_{iπj}$ is a similar reward assuming policy π.
+We start with equal values, and then at each step propagate these values backwards, while injecting rewards, so that $V_i = \sum_j P_{iπj}(γV_j + R_{iπj})$ where $P_{iπj}$ is the probability of transition from i to j given policy π (that is, assuming that we take the current best action a while at s_i), and $R_{iπj}$ is a reward assuming policy π.

-> Essentially it looks like a network centrality calculation, or a stable flow calculation, or an eigenvalue calculation.
+> Tbh it looks a bit like a network centrality calculation, or a stable flow calculation, or an eigenvalue calculation.

+> Did I get it right that the reward propagates _backwards_?
+And so it can be injected at the end, and gradually shape the entire network?

 But also, at each step, the policy π is updated, by picking the action that leads to the best current $V_j$ of all available: for each i we do $π_i = \argmax_a(\sum_j P_{iaj}(γV_j + R_{iaj}))$, where P_iaj and R_iaj are transition probabilities and rewards assuming each of the possible actions.
 And you do both updates again and again, until convergence, which maximizes the γ-discounted sum of V on a most probable path.